 Social Distancing: Maintain social distancing of at least six feet throughout campus whenever possible.

-Pandemic Safety Ambassadors: In this program, employee volunteers assist the Pandemic Safety Officer in reminding students, faculty and staff of the safety requirements in the Royals Safe Together plan.
+Pandemic Safety Ambassadors: In this program, employee and student volunteers assist the Pandemic Safety Officer in reminding students, faculty and staff of the safety requirements in the Royals Safe Together plan.